-Disney was not a purist when it came to artworks, nor was he an idealist, "Give the people what they want,"
+Disney was not a purist when it came to artworks, nor was he an idealist: "give the people what they want," he proclaimed.

-especially true during the making of such movies as Peter Pan and Alice in Wonderland, when the company was under much financial
+This was especially true during the making of such movies as Peter Pan and Alice in Wonderland, when the company was under much financial pressure.

-pressure.
-Action and violent scenes were deliberately added and accentuated, to hook the audience and draw crowds in Disney's Peter Pan.
-(Violence
+were deliberately added and accentuated to hook the audience and draw crowds, particularly in Peter Pan

-in children's cartoons continues to be a problem today.
-A 1996 survey revealed that 8 out of 10 Saturday morning children's cartoons contain violent characters .
+A recent survey revealed that 8 out of 10 Saturday morning children's cartoons contained violent characters .

-in cartoons, can effect a child's mental, emotional and neurological development.
+, can affect a child's mental, emotional and neurological development.

 Maleficent, Dragon Incarnation - Disney Films

-Because many children see children's movies such as Disney films or TV cartoons, hundreds or thousands of times during their childhood years, it can have a big impact on a child's cognitive and emotional development, establishing thought, emotional, even behavioral patterns, which can be carried with them even into adult years.
+Because many children see children's movies such as Disney films or TV cartoons hundreds or thousands of times during their childhood years, it can have a significant impact on a child's cognitive and emotional development, establishing thought, emotional, and even behavioral patterns, which can be carried with them into adult years.